 Progress - This view shows progress of tasks and bugs for each requirement.

-Specification templates allow the hierarchy of the selected requirement, folder or text document to be reused.
+Specification templates - Allows the hierarchy of the selected requirement, folder or text document to be reused.
 To learn more about specification templates, please see Specification Templates below.

 In the Manage Requirements tab, you can create requirements, text documents and folder.
 Once created, you may use the tree view to arrange the items to best suite your team and project.
 To understand the structure and organization of requirements, please see Requirements structure and organization.